Injured On The Job? Call AICA Marietta’s Chiropractors!

 While some work-related conditions are inevitable, most injuries can be avoided with a little extra attention and care.

-The American Chiropractic Association suggests the following actions that reduce the risk getting hurt at work.
+The American Chiropractic Association suggests the following actions that reduce the risk of getting hurt at work.

 • Exercise often.
 This helps prevent back injuries by keeping your muscles strong, healthy, and loose.